 - (11) Filing on SEDAR If an issuer is required under National Instrument 13-101 System for Electronic Document Analysis and Retrieval (SEDAR) to be an electronic filer, then all technical reports must be prepared so that the issuer can file them on SEDAR.
-Figures required in the technical report must be included in the technical report filed on SEDAR and therefore should be prepared in electronic format. - (12) Technical Reports Not Required by the Instrument The securities regulatory authorities in most Canadian jurisdictions require an issuer to file, if not already filed with them, any record or disclosure material that the issuer files with any other securities regulator including stock exchanges.
-In other cases, an issuer might wish to file a technical report voluntarily for general public information.
-The Instrument does not prohibit an issuer from filing a technical report in these situations.
+Figures required in the technical report must be included in the technical report filed on SEDAR and therefore should be prepared in electronic format. - (12) Reports Not Required by the Instrument The securities regulatory authorities in most Canadian jurisdictions require an issuer to file, if not already filed with them, any record or disclosure material that the issuer files with any other securities regulator, including geological reports filed with stock exchanges.
+In other cases, an issuer might wish to file voluntarily a report in the form of a technical report.
+The Instrument does not prohibit an issuer from filing such reports in these situations.
 However, any document purporting to be a technical report must comply with the Instrument.

-When an issuer files a technical report that is not required to be filed by the Instrument, the issuer might not be able to file a consent of qualified person that complies with subsection 8.3(1) of the Instrument.
-The issuer should consider filing a cover letter with the technical report explaining why the issuer is filing the technical report and indicating that it is not filing the technical report as a requirement of the Instrument.
-Alternatively, the issuer should consider filing a modified consent with the technical report that provides the same information.
+When an issuer files a report in the form of a technical report that is not required to be filed by the Instrument, the issuer is not required to file a consent of qualified person that complies with subsection 8.3(1) of the Instrument.
+The issuer should consider filing a cover letter with the report explaining why the issuer is filing the report and indicating that it is not filing the report as a requirement of the Instrument.
+Alternatively, the issuer should consider filing a modified consent with the report that provides the same information.